Golf is as complicated as others claim it to be, and you can either trust them or find out for yourself.

 Is it the golf clubs?

-Maybe it’s the cost to play at a golf course?
+Maybe it’s the cost of playing at a golf course?

 That about sums up why golf is so darn expensive.